 The liver is able to produce glutamine with the help of transaminases.
 It is a matter of glutamate oxaloacetate transaminase (GOT=ASAT=AST) and glutamate pyruvate transaminase (GPT=ALAT=ALT).

-In case of damages or diseases of the liver those enzymes will be increasingly released in the bloodstream and are detectable in blood serum after taking a blood sample.
-Gamma-glutamyltransferase is another important enzyme for the amino acid metabolism.
+In case of damages or diseases of the liver, those enzymes will be increasingly released in the bloodstream and are detectable in blood serum after taking a blood sample.
+Gamma-glutamyltransferase is another important enzyme in the amino acid metabolism.
 Its elevation obtains as the most critical parameter for liver and gallbladder injury.